wbrakowski/Admin-Toolbox-OnPrem/README.md

 ![Search Toolbox](images/SearchToolbox.png)

-The toolbox is divided into four areas:
+The toolbox is divided into 3 areas:
 - How To
-- Options
 - License Information
 - Information </br>